aturon/blog/_posts/2015-09-28-impl-trait.md

 Some drawbacks:

 - Complexity.
-This variant is *way* more complicated than pure elision.
+This variant is *way* more complicated than pure type inference.
 And it's not clear that type abstraction is a feature that Rust really needs, given that we already have privacy and the newtype pattern.
 We could provide "newtype deriving" in a much simpler way to address the pain points there.

 - Verbosity.
 Even with aliases, the signatures involve here tend to be much more complicated.
 Of course, that's part of the point: this proposal is trying to